Artifex00-00/in-quiz-questions/microsoft-power-bi/microsoft-power-bi-quiz.md

     [ ] total sales for the entire month
     [ ] running total in entire year for the entire month [ ] rolling average over 12 months of sales

+Q25.
+You have two columns of numerical data and want to create a visual to help determine if there is a relationship between them.
+What kind of chart is designed to do this?

+    [ ] bar chart  -->?
+    [ ] scatter chart
+    [ ] bubble chart
+    [ ] line chart

+Q26.
+You just deleted a dashboard in the Power BI service and want to get it back.
+What should you do?

+    [ ] Select Undo from the toolbar
+    [ ] You cannot undo the deletion of a dashboard
+    [ ] Press Ctrl + Z
+    [ ] Recover it from the Recycle Bin.

+Q27.
+What should you do to increase the readability of a report?

+    [ ] All of these answers
+    [ ] Use borders.
+    [ ] Select the most appropriate visualization
+    [ ] Remove unnecessary field labels.

+Q28.
+What does My Workspace on powerbi.com include?

+    [ ] Toolbars and proferences
+    [ ] Visualizations and a fields list
+    [ ] Dashboards and reports
+    [ ] Workbooks and visualizations.

+Q29.
+You want to access the underlying data for a specfic data point a visualization.
+What should you choose?

+    [ ] Drill up
+    [ ] Expand to next level
+    [ ] Drill down
+    [ ] Collapse.

+Q30.
+Page 1 of your repor includes multiple visualizations.
+To filter just the bar chart visualization, what type of the filter should you use?

+    [ ] page-level
+    [ ] bar chart
+    [ ] Visual level
+    [ ] slicer.

+Q31.
+In the report editor, which task can you NOT accomplish using drag and drop?

+    [ ] All of these task can be done with drag and drop.
+    [ ] Rearrange and resize visualizations.
+    [ ] Create a new visualization
+    [ ] Add more information to a visualization.